Learn To Fly

 You don’t need any special qualifications to start your course, members do come from a wide range of backgrounds together with a wide range of abilities.
 Just enthusiasm and a helping of common sense.

 As regards to age: there is no upper limit, 17 is the minimum age to hold a licence and 16 is the minimum age for solo flight.
-Anyone of any age can fly, but the minimum required for logging instructional hours towards your PPL is 14.
+Anyone of any age can fly.

 Before you can fly solo, you are required to pass a “Class 2” Medical conducted by a doctor approved by the Civil Aviation Authority.
 This is quite straightforward, and so long as you are generally fit, should not present any problems.
 Glasses or contact lenses are both usually acceptable, the only proviso is that you carry a spare pair (or spare lenses) whilst flying.